tlamadon/pytwoway/README.rst

 If you want to give it a try, you can start an example notebook for the FE estimator here: |binder_fe| for the CRE estimator here: |binder_cre| for the BLM estimator here: |binder_blm| for the Sorkin estimator here: |binder_sorkin| and for the Borovickova-Shimer estimator here: |binder_bs|.
 These start fully interactive notebooks with simple examples that simulate data and run the estimators.

-The code is relatively efficient.
-Solving large sparse linear models relies on `PyAMG <https://github.com/pyamg/pyamg>`_.
-This is the code we use to estimate the different decompositions on US data.
-Data cleaning is handled by `BipartitePandas <https://github.com/tlamadon/bipartitepandas/>`_.

 The package provides a Python interface.
 Installation is handled by `pip` or `Conda` (TBD).
 The source of the package is available on GitHub at `PyTwoWay <https://github.com/tlamadon/pytwoway>`_.
 The online documentation is hosted `here <https://tlamadon.github.io/pytwoway/>`_.

+The code is relatively efficient.
+A benchmark below compares `PyTwoWay`'s speed with that of `LeaveOutTwoWay <https://github.com/rsaggio87/LeaveOutTwoWay/>`_, a MATLAB package for estimating AKM and its bias corrections.

 Quick Start
 -----------